PokeRogueMOD/PyPoRoMOD/README.md

 > [!IMPORTANT]
-> **The content of this repo is a proof of concept and is for educational purposes only!**
+> **⚠️ The content of this repo is a proof of concept and is for educational purposes only! ⚠️**

 > [!TIP]
 > I fixed the API.
 Everything should work again!
 (12. June 2024)